ericoporto/ags-manual-wiki/Game.md

 and not very responsive.

-NOTE: If you set the [System.VSync](System#vsync) property to *true*, the game speed will be capped at the screen\'s refresh rate, so you will be unable to set it higher than 60-85 (depending on the player\'s screen refresh).
+NOTE: If you set the [System.VSync](System#vsync) property to *true*, the game speed will be capped at the screen's refresh rate, so you will be unable to set it higher than 60-85 (depending on the player's screen refresh).

 Example: